berin-aquaquad/orange-pi-5/Cad drawing/README.md

 An RSDOC file is the custom CAD file format for DesignSpark.
 Its a full 3d file format.
+Designspark is very powerful CAD software that is also free and on par with fusion360.

 The cad drawing expects metal or plastic 5mm tall threaded standoffs for the OPI5